TAP4LLM: Table Provider on Sampling, Augmenting, and Packing Semi-structured Data for Large Language Model Reasoning: : Table Provider for LLMs

 \subsubsection{Rule-based Sampling}

 Rule-based sampling refers to table sampling based on predefined criteria or rules.
 These methods follow the established patterns or criteria for data selection.
-We consider three common rule-based sampling methods as follows:

-(1) \textit{Random Sampling}: Random sampling refers to selecting rows from a table, with each having an equal probability of being selected.
-This ensures that the sampled subset is diverse and unbiased, as it reflects the characteristics of the table without any distortion.
-Even though random sampling may not always capture the full diversity or variations in the entire table, it remains a practical choice for table sampling implementation, as directly supported by various statistical tools and software.

-(2) \textit{Evenly Sampling}: To avoid overwhelming excessive data while ensuring a balanced and comprehensive subset, we utilize evenly sampling as one of the table sampling variants.
-It allows for systematic sampling of rows or columns from the table in a specific sequence.
-Specifically, evenly sampling starts with the topmost field of the table, $T$, and alternates between the beginning ($r_1$) and the end of the table ($r_n$, where the table has $n$ rows) to create a subset $r\in \mathcal{P}(R_T)$.
-This alternating pattern continues from the outermost rows towards the middle until the aggregated number of tokens from the selected rows reaches a pre-defined token threshold.
+Specifically, we consider three common rule-based sampling methods incoporated into our table sampling module: (1) \textit{Random Sampling}, (2) \textit{Evenly Sampling}, and (3) \textit{Content Snapshot \& Synthetically Sampling}.
+The detailed description can be found in Appendix~\ref{sec:rule-based-sampling}.